Backgammon match strategy: 1-away, 2-away (Crawford game)

 Since the cube will not come into play, there are two possible ways for the trailing player to win the match; he can win a gammon in the next game, or he can win the next game and then win the decider at DMP.
 The combined odds for the trailing player to win the match can be calculated at approximately 30%, assuming that 20% of the wins are gammons:

 0.10 (odds of winning gammon in the next game) + 0.40 (odds of winning a single game) * 0.50 (odds of winning the following game) = 0.30.

 Since gammon wins are very favorable to the trailer and gammon losses are very costly to the leader, this score is referred to as "gammon go" (GG) for the trailer and "gammon save" (GS) for the leader.
-The trailer should play more aggressively in pursuit of a gammon i.e. try to steer the game into a blitz, a back game (for either side) or a prime vs prime battle.
-The leader will try to avoid losing a gammon by attempting to establish an advanced anchor in the opponent's board or else try for a simple running game.
+The trailer should play more aggressively in pursuit of a gammon, i.e., try to steer the game into a blitz, a back game (for either side), or a prime vs. prime battle.
+The leader will try to avoid losing a gammon by attempting to establish an advanced anchor on the opponent's board or else try for a simple running game.

 1-away, 2-away (Post-Crawford game) - the "free drop"

 The trailer should double at the first opportunity, thereby converting the game into a double match point situation.
 However, the leader has the option of the "free drop".
 If the leader is at a disadvantage, however slight, he should drop the double and start a new game at 1-away, 1-away.
 Whether the leader takes or drops, the next game will be the decider at DMP, so it is preferable to start a new game at 50 - 50 than continue the present game at 49.5 - 50.5.

 The free drop is only a minor advantage to the leader, so to all intents and purposes a score of 1-away, 2-away post-Crawford is equivalent to 1-away, 1-away.
 The free drop also comes into consideration in any post-Crawford game in which the trailer is an even number of points away from victory.
-For example 1-away, 6-away post-Crawford is equivalent to 1-away, 5-away save for the leader's free drop.
-In this case the leader may elect to "save" his free drop if he is at only a minimal disadvantage (e.g. having a sound position but losing the opening roll).
+For example, a 1-away, 6-away post-Crawford is equivalent to a 1-away, 5-away save for the leader's free drop.
+In this case the leader may elect to "save" his free drop if he is at only a minimal disadvantage (e.g., having a sound position but losing the opening roll).